explosion/spacy-course/chapters/en/chapter4.md

 ### Part 2

-- Rewrite the `TRAINING_DATA` to only use the label `"GPE"` (cities, states, countries) instead of `"TOURIST_DESTINATION"`.
+- Rewrite the `doc.ents` to only use spans of the the label `"GPE"` (cities, states, countries) instead of `"TOURIST_DESTINATION"`.
-- Don't forget to add tuples for the `"GPE"` entities that weren't labeled in the old data.
+- Don't forget to add spans for the `"GPE"` entities that weren't labeled in the old data.

 <codeblock id="04_11">

 - For the spans that are already labelled, you'll only need to change the label name from `"TOURIST_DESTINATION"` to `"GPE"`.
 - One text includes a city and a state that aren't labeled yet.
-To add the entity spans, count the characters to find out where the entity span starts and where it ends.
-Then add `(start, end, label)` tuples to the entities.
+To add the entity spans, count the tokens to find out where the entity span starts and where it ends.
+Keep in mind that the last token index is _exclusive_!
+Then add a new `Span` to the `doc.ents`.

 </codeblock>